genie-platform/genie-backend/README.md

 # What is Genie

 Genie is an interest based reward platform.
 It can be used for games, competitions, or any other kind of shared goal encouragement.
-Games and competitions can reward the winning players, and local communities can incetivize favourable behaviour like disposal reuse.
+Games and competitions can reward the winning players, and local communities can incetivize favourable behaviour like recycling.

 # How it works
 Genie levarages the Ethereum Network, it uses [DAI](https://makerdao.com/) (dollar-pegged stablecoin) and the [Compound Protocol](https://compound.finance/) to generate interest.